dtcenter/METplus/docs/Contributors_Guide/testing.rst

 Code Coverage
 ^^^^^^^^^^^^^

-If the *pytest-cov* Python package is installed, the code coverage report can be generated from the tests by running::
+If the *pytest-cov* package is installed, the code coverage report can be generated from the tests by running::

     pytest internal/tests/pytests --cov=metplus --cov-report=term-missing

-A report will be output showing which pytest categories failed.
+In addition to the pass/fail report, the code coverage information will be displayed including line numbers that are not covered by any test.

 Subsetting Tests by Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^